Institute for Theoretical and Experimental Physics: Facilities

 From 1949 the ITEP maintained a heavy water reactor (there is still a Maket heavy water reactor there) and from 1961 a 7 GeV proton synchrotron, the first Russian particle accelerator with strong focus and prototype for the later 70 GeV accelerator in Protvino.
 Today they maintain a 10 GeV proton synchrotron and a proton linear accelerator.

 Research

 The school conducts original scientific research in several fields of physics and technology.
 Research areas in theoretical physics concentrate around quantum field theory including the string theory.
 Experimental research includes active participation in large international projects, such as the CERN's LHC experiments, as well as smaller, national and locally managed projects.
 The employees are also active in teaching (at undergraduate and masters levels as well as doctorates) and regularly organize conferences, seminars and a winter school.

 2012 controversy

-A large group of scientists at the ITEP are protesting about the Russian government's plan to merge ITEP with the Kurchatov Institute.
+A large group of scientists at the ITEP were protesting about the Russian government's plan to merge ITEP with the Kurchatov Institute.
 According to them, the real purpose of the move is to effectively "kill" ITEP.